mostlybadfly/jekyllsite/_posts/2015-12-7-doing-more.md

 ####*Recetera*

 I have mentioned the addition of a "profile" page.
 Now when a user logs in, they can go to their profile and see a listing of the recipes they created.
 This is pretty straightforward at this point, but I like that I have some functionality in place for a user to interact with their specific contributions.
 From here I hope to allow the user to pic a profile pic and have a list of "liked" recipes.

+####*Cooking*

+I started taking on more cooking projects.
+I have been trying to be more consistent in doing more and different recipes, to see what I can learn, or see how far i can take my skills.
+Two things to note are a [milk-braised pork shoulder](http://www.comalcaliente.com/2015/11/pork-shoulder-braised-in-toasted-ancho.html) and a [sous-vide brisket](http://www.comalcaliente.com/2015/12/sous-vide-brisket.html) that I made recently.
+Right now, I have pictures up and will be writing some notes and recipes as best I can during the week.
+All food related posts can be found on my cooking blog, [Comalcaliente](http://www.comalcaliente.com/).

+Another project I'm looking forward to is visiting my mom and helping her make tamales for the holidays.
+I really want to work on learning her technique as well as develop my own.
+I hope to have a mini workshop with one of my friends where we just experiment with different tamale flavors and really work on solid recipes.